qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 A :guilabel:`Contrast enhancement` method can be applied to the values:
 :guilabel:`No Enhancement`, :guilabel:`Stretch to MinMax`,
-:guilabel:`Stretch and Clip to MinMax` and :guilabel:`Clip to MinMax` (NOTE: this tool is still under development.
-If you have problems with it, you should use the default setting :guilabel:`Stretch to MinMax`).
+:guilabel:`Stretch and Clip to MinMax` and :guilabel:`Clip to MinMax`

+.. note:: The :guilabel:`Contrast enhancement` tool is still under development.
+  If you have problems with it, you should use the default setting :guilabel:`Stretch to MinMax`.

 .. _figure_point_cloud_rgb: